 INTRODUCTION

 Pulses are highly rich in nutrition and hold a vital role in sustainable crop production by improving soil fertility and maintaining soil health.
-They are a major source of dietary protein in India (Sujatha and Bharpoda, 2017).
+They are the major source of dietary protein in India (Sujatha and Bharpoda, 2017).
 India, being the largest producer of pulses in the world, uses this crop to boost its export revenues, highlighting its economic importance.
 Specifically, pulses have twice the amount of protein as wheat and three times as much as rice, making them a vital part of the Indian diet (Kumar et al., 2024).
 Among these, mungbean (Vigna radiata L. Wilczek), belonging to the family Leguminosae, is one of the most important pulse crops in tropical regions.
 It is valued for its high protein content (24%), easy digestibility, and richness in essential nutrients like lysine, phosphorus, and iron (Swaminathan et al., 2012; Beeranganni et al., 2014).
 Over the last decade, mung bean protein has attracted great attention as a novel protein substitute for traditional protein ingredients (animal protein and soy protein) because of its high nutrient bioavailability (Feng et al., 2024).
 Being a leguminous crop, it fixes atmospheric nitrogen (30-40 kg N/ha) and contributes to soil conservation (Panigrahi et al., 2021).
 Mungbean is cultivated across various agroecological zones in South and Southeast Asia, Africa, and other regions (Parihar et al., 2017).
 However, productivity is often hindered by numerous insect pests, especially Helicoverpa armigera, which causes substantial yield losses.
 Helicoverpa armigera is a polyphagous pest that predominantly feeds on pod crops (Hossain et al., 2024).
 The larva feeds on the leaves, flowers, pods and seeds, inflicting severe damage, resulting in decreased yield.
 Infestation is identified by rounded chew marks and angular holes (Shukla & Tiwari, 2024).
 The excessive use of conventional insecticides has led to resistance, resurgence, and environmental pollution.
 Therefore, eco-friendly approaches such as biorational insecticides are now being explored for sustainable pest management.

 MATERIALS AND METHODS

-The present study was carried out during the Kharif season of 2024 at the Department of Entomology, Organic Research Farm, Kargua Ji, Institute of Agricultural Sciences, Bundelkhand University, Jhansi (U.P.), located at 25°27′N latitude and 78°36′E longitude, with an altitude of 178.37 m above mean sea level.
+The present study was carried out during the Kharif, 2024 at the Department of Entomology, Organic Research Farm, Kargua Ji, Institute of Agricultural Sciences, Bundelkhand University, Jhansi (U.P.), located at 25°27′N latitude and 78°36′E longitude, with an altitude of 178.37 m above mean sea level.
 The region has a dry sub-humid climate with an average annual rainfall of 1200–1400 mm and temperatures ranging from 23.6°C to 37.5°C. Weekly meteorological data (temperature, humidity, rainfall) were obtained from IGFRI, Jhansi.
 The field was prepared using a tractor-drawn cultivator and amended with FYM (25 t/ha) and vermicompost (5 t/ha), followed by planking and levelling.
 Green gram variety PDM-139 (Samrat) was sown in the first week of July in plots of 2.4 × 1.8 m with a spacing of 30 cm × 10 cm.
 A pre-sowing irrigation was applied, followed by irrigation as per crop requirement.
 Intercultural operations, including manual weeding, were carried out at 15-20 day intervals up to 45 days after sowing.
 Organic protection practices were adopted to maintain crop health.
 To record seasonal pest incidence, no pesticide application was made, and weekly observations were taken from five randomly selected and tagged plants in separate plots (2.4 × 1.8 m) from sowing to harvest.

 RESULTS